deliveryhero/pr-base-auto-merger/README.md

 ## How it works?
 - GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
-- GH action job will update all PRs by merging branch from base(main/master) into local branches.
+- GH action job will update all open PRs by merging branch from base(main/master) into local branches.

 ## Steps to onboard repo